-Infectious Diseases such as C-Diff, MRSA, VRE, Staph and others.
+Infectious Diseases C-Diff, MRSA, VRE, Staph and others.

 Federal law requires that “each resident must receive and the facility must provide the necessary care and services to attain or maintain the highest practicable physical, mental, and psychosocial well-being, in accordance with the comprehensive assessment and plan of care'”.
-42 CFR 483.25.
-The nursing home facility must establish and maintain an infection control program designed to provide a safe, sanitary, and comfortable environment and to help prevent the development and transmission of disease and infection.
+42 CFR 483.
+Nursing Home Regulations The nursing home facility must establish and maintain an infection control program designed to provide a safe, sanitary, and comfortable environment and to help prevent the development and transmission of disease and infection.
 42 CFR 483.65.

 (a) Infection control program.
 The facility must establish an infection control program under which it—

 (1) Investigates, controls, and prevents infections in the facility;

 (2) Decides what procedures, such as isolation, should be applied to an individual resident; and